Ravenhall

 Ravenhall shows below-average educational performance compared to national benchmarks, though pockets of achievement exist

 The area's university qualification rate is 15.1%, significantly lower than Greater Melbourne's average of 37.0%.
-Bachelor degrees are the most common at 15.1%, with postgraduate qualifications and graduate diplomas each at 0.0%.
-Technical qualifications account for 12.3% of educational achievements among residents aged 15 and above, with advanced diplomas at 0.0% and certificates at 12.3%.
+Bachelor degrees are the most common at 15.1%, with postgraduate qualifications and graduate diplomas at 0.0% each.
+Technical qualifications comprise 12.3% of educational achievements for residents aged 15+, with advanced diplomas at 0.0% and certificates at 12.3%.
 Educational participation is high, with 99.4% of residents currently enrolled in formal education.

 This includes 0.0% in primary education, 0.0% in secondary education, and 0.0% pursuing tertiary education.